brahmajirao/PyDataStructures/README.md

 # PyDataStructures

-This project consist of pythoncode for Datastructures.
+This project consist of python code for Datastructures.